zaneta989/chloris/README.md

 # Chloris
 Web application made for remembering about watering the plants.
 ## How to run it
-First, check if git, Docker and Docker Compose are present on your system.
-If you do not have it, complete the basic installation using the documentation.
+First, check if git, docker and docker-compose are present on your system.
+Git is required to clone this repository while docker and docker-compose must be installed to use this application in container environment.

-Then clone this repository
+First, clone this repository

 `git clone https://github.com/zawias2704/chloris.git`

 Next, go to the project directory.

-If you have Linux system, run the following command at the terminal to run docker
+`cd chloris`

+Now you can run containers in order to start an application:

 `./docker/up`

-If you have macOS system should use this command

-`./docker/up-mac`

-And run on Linux
+Run the following command at the terminal to reach container console:

 `./docker/attach`

-On macOS

-`./docker/attach-mac`

 To install the composer, create a database, and load the sample users, run the command